 .

-They are optional, but by passing these parameters, the client can specify authentication and modify the configured authentication behavior.
-You can think of them as instructions for the authentication service.
+These parameters are optional in OpenID Connect.
+They allow the client to specify and modify the configured authentication behavior.
+You can think of them as instructions for the identity server.

 Parameter | Description | Comment | Example |